To main content

 Regional project for migration statistics in Africa

-Examples of results and activities are improved data collection from the member countries on labour migration statistics by increased knowledge about existing data, alternative data sources and methods.
-As an example, established methods for compensation of non-response have been implemented to improve the migration statistics, which are published in national and regional reports.
-Coordination of migration statistics at both the regional and continental level has also improved considerably, thanks to cooperative initiatives with the UN’s International Organisation for Migration (IOM) and the International Labour Organisation (ILO), among others.
+Examples of results and activities include improved data collection from member countries on labour migration by strengthening knowledge of existing data, alternative data sources, and methods.
+For instance, established statistical methods to compensate for non-response have been introduced to improve migration statistics, which are published in reports at the national and regional levels.
+Coordination of migration statistics has also improved significantly, through collaboration with the International Organisation for Migration (IOM) and the International Labour Organisation (ILO), among others.